Apple Music is a subscription-based music streaming service.

 For You: A curated selection of music you should enjoy.
 It's based on what you said you like, your listening habits, and the music you own.
 The first time you launch Apple Music, you'll be able to specify what genres and artists like, and from that point you'll see the For You screen loaded with suggestions like genre-specific playlists, albums, guest playlists made by artists, etc.

-New: An editorially-curated selection of music from across the service, making it a lot like the existing iTunes homepage.
+Browse: An editorially-curated selection of music from across the service, making it a lot like the existing iTunes homepage.
 Taylor Swift's 1989 album, for instance, is heavily promoted at the top, since Apple Music is the only place you can stream it.
 This section also highlights hot tracks and albums, top songs, new releases, etc. You can view these New curations by genre too.
+This is also A place to follow the bands and artists you love so you can get access to their latest updates, which may include songs, exclusive videos, and more.
+Each artist has a dedicated page with their content.

 Radio: A home for Beats 1, the 24/7, globally-broadcasted radio station led by Zane Lowe and two other DJs.
 You will see an option to listen to Beats 1 at the very top of the section.
 Below that, you'll see Pandora-like stations as well as iTunes Radio's old channels.